 For health reason Emily could not come back to South Africa.
 It was left to Johanna to get the first school in lace making going in Koppies, the year was 1909.
 Johanna Rood, later after marriage Osborn, was the first headmistress and Lucia Terrace the first teacher, she had been recruited from Italy.

 There is a small exhibition about this school and Emily Hobhouse in the Emily Hobhouse Aftreeoort (retirement home).
 It's got some history, some of the products of the school and some pictures.
-If one shows an interest, more items come out of the cupboards, such as a collection of newspaper cuttings, reports pertaining to life in the camp and the subsequent recovery, more of the lace (apparently Emily had developed a special pattern of lace only produced in Koppies) and the best is an original letter by Emily to Johanna written in 1924, two years before Emily's death in 1926.
+If one shows an interest, more items come out of the cupboards, such as a collection of newspaper cuttings, reports pertaining to life in the camp and the recovery after the war, more of the lace (apparently Emily had developed a special pattern of lace only produced in Koppies) and the best is an original letter by Emily to Johanna written in 1924, two years before Emily's death in 1926.

 A monument to Emily's work in Koppies is at the NG church.
 It is a needle and thread symbolising the work done by Emily in Koppies.
 The school lasted until 1930, their products could not compete against machine produced lace.

 And here something more personal, in going through her biography I found something very interesting which really shows what sort of person she was.
 In 1916, the First World War was being fought with Britain and Germany being on opposing sides, she went to Germany to plead for an end of hostilities, to see for herself the condition of the civilian population in Belgium and to check on the internment camp of British subjects in Germany.
 Here she actually negotiated an exchange of civilians between Germany and Britain.
-In Berlin she actually talked to the German foreign mister about possibilies to end the conflict.
+In Berlin she talked to the German foreign minister about possibilies to end the conflict.
 For 'talking to the enemy' she was denounced by the British government as a traitor.
 On return to Britain her passport was withdrawn.
 But even then she was fearlessly active in the peace movement in Britain.
 After the end of the war she became active with relief work for the suffering civilian population in Germany and Austria.

 What an amazing person!